samugit83/AutoCodeAgent2.0/README.md

 The default tools are pre-implemented and fully functional, supporting the agent in executing subtasks.
 These default tools are listed below and can be found in the file:
 /code_agent/default_tools.py

+- browser_navigation
+  - integration of SurfAi for web navigation, data and image extraction, with multimodal text + vision capabilities
 - helper_model
   - An LLM useful for processing the output of a subtask
 - ingest_simple_rag